astronautas/astronautas.github.io/_posts/2025-01-12-on-killer-uv-feature.md

 ---
 layout: post
-title: On One Killer UV Feature
+title: On One Killer uv Feature
 ---

 In my view, neither performance nor trying to be Python-aligned is what sets [uv](https://github.com/astral-sh/uv) apart.
 Don’t get me wrong — try switching from uv to Poetry, and you’ll quickly notice how sluggish it (poetry) feels. uv goes extra miles to adhere to PEPs, and IMHO it's the go-to package manager for Python these days.
 But these aren’t the features that surprised me most.